pnppl/terf-blacklist/CONTRIBUTING.md

 # Nuke-able sites

-This is the easiest way to contribute. **This is only for sites with approximately zero value.**
+This is the easiest way to contribute. **This is only for sites with approximately zero value,** like the homepages of hate groups and right-wing propaganda sites.

 - Install the plugin from <https://ublacklist.github.io/>.
 - Open the plugin's settings: